-Rule No. 1: He insists that first and foremost, “An actor’s age range is no more than five years.
+- First and foremost, “An actor’s age range is no more than five years.
 Most importantly, your real age must be within that five-year span.”
 There are exceptions to this rule (kids grow and change quite a bit year-to-year and may have a two- or three-year range, and senior actors “are usually all clumped together in the ‘older actor’ category).
 But generally, that’s how adult actors should view their range by-the-numbers.

-Rule No. 2: Age up.
+- Age up.
 Always trying to play younger is a deathtrap, Burke says; “Who do you think you’re fooling?”

-Rule No. 3: Change your perspective and start living for the future.
+- Change your perspective and start living for the future.
 Rather than looking back romanticizing a period in your career where you were young, in shape, and wrinkle-free, Burke says that little good can come from doting on what you can’t change.
 “A working actor looks forward by creating a career arc with attainable goals getting bigger and bigger,” he says.
 “If you’re in your 30s still holding on to the 20-something-hot-girl, you are cutting yourself off from all of the powerful female roles you should be working towards.
 Look to the next age category.
 How can you prepare yourself for those roles?
 That is a far better path to success than staying back competing against the younger actors just because you don’t want to face being older.”

-Rule No. 4: “Embrace it.
+- “Embrace it.
 Own it.
 Present it.”
 This means in all aspects of your career, you have to presents yourself as the 30something actor you are.
 The main thing here to is to dress age-appropriately.
 “This will eliminate the whole ‘everyone tells me something different’ dilemma because you will always be presenting the same image to everyone,” Burke says.
 “If you want to play on the team, you need to wear the correct uniform.”

 At the end of the day, your type doesn’t bear much affect on the main thing you’re in the audition room to do: act.
 But the devil is in the details.